 About us

 The club meets on the second Tuesday of every month (except July and August) at The Hillcrest Centre in Newhaven.
 We have no registered membership; everyone is welcome and you become a member by attending.
-To find out about upcoming events you can register for our newsletter.

-Three times a year we have professional tellers.
-We have hosted some of the top storytellers in the country – Hugh Lupton, Sally Pomme Clayton, June Peters, the Dacres, Ashley Ramsden, Xanthe Gresham, Roi Gal-or, Nick and Emily Hennessey and many others.Every summer we hold an event at the Lifeboat Station in Newhaven to raise money for the RNLI.
-We are grateful to Newhaven Town Council for giving us funding to cover expenses so we have been able to donate the entire ticket price to the lifeboat.
+Every month we have world-class professional tellers.
+We have hosted some of the top storytellers in the country – Peter Chand, Hugh Lupton, Sally Pomme Clayton, Ashley Ramsden, Roi Gal-or, Nick and Emily Hennessey and many others.

 An oral story is a living thing and it lives and evolves, not in the words, but in the images you, the listener, create in your imagination and the words that you use to pass it on.
 It carries the meaning that you take from it.
 It becomes yours.
 And just as important as any of the above, storytelling is fun.
 It makes you laugh and cry, feel angry and joyful and nourished.